aws-samples/aws-iot-kickstart/docs/sputnik/path-to-production.md

 CodePipeline, a service that builds, tests, and deploys your code every time there is a code change, can be used to orchestrate each step in the release process.

-The prject was built with basic CI/CD setup for development, but does not include running tests, staged deployments, etc.
+The project was built with basic CI/CD setup for development, but does not include running tests, staged deployments, etc.

 ### [ ] Custom Domain Names
 The project does not use custom domain names for the website and APIs